elmtree-askmo/cloudcannon-app/content/learn/sociology/what-role-do-multinational-corporations-play-in-the-interdependency-of-global-trade-and-economic-integration.md

 url: /learn/sociology/questions/what-role-do-multinational-corporations-play-in-the-interdependency-of-global-trade-and-economic-integration
 score: -1.0
 related_article1:
-    id: 163863
+    id: 163868
     title: >-
-        How have multinational corporations contributed to contemporary globalization since 1945?
-    subject: Sociology
+        What was the significance of the slave trade in the context of colonialism and specialized production?
+    subject: History of the World
-    url: /learn/sociology/questions/how-have-multinational-corporations-contributed-to-contemporary-globalization-since-1945
+    url: /learn/history-of-the-world/questions/what-was-the-significance-of-the-slave-trade-in-the-context-of-colonialism-and-specialized-production
 related_article2:
-    id: 163870
+    id: 163862
     title: >-
-        What role do multinational corporations play in the emergence of global markets and economic integration?
+        What are the main perspectives on globalization, and how do they describe the interconnectedness of global markets?
     subject: Sociology
-    url: /learn/sociology/questions/what-role-do-multinational-corporations-play-in-the-emergence-of-global-markets-and-economic-integration
+    url: /learn/sociology/questions/what-are-the-main-perspectives-on-globalization-and-how-do-they-describe-the-interconnectedness-of-global-markets
 related_article3:
-    id: 163867
+    id: 163868
     title: >-
-        How did European exploration impact global trade routes and resource control?
+        What was the significance of the slave trade in the context of colonialism and specialized production?
     subject: Sociology
-    url: /learn/sociology/questions/how-did-european-exploration-impact-global-trade-routes-and-resource-control
-related_article4:
-    id: 163870
-    title: >-
-        What role do multinational corporations play in the emergence of global markets and economic integration?
-    subject: Sociology
-    url: /learn/sociology/questions/what-role-do-multinational-corporations-play-in-the-emergence-of-global-markets-and-economic-integration
-related_article5:
-    id: 163860
-    title: >-
-        What are the key characteristics of capitalism, and how does it influence global markets?
-    subject: Sociology
-    url: /learn/sociology/questions/what-are-the-key-characteristics-of-capitalism-and-how-does-it-influence-global-markets
+    url: /learn/sociology/questions/what-was-the-significance-of-the-slave-trade-in-the-context-of-colonialism-and-specialized-production
 ---

 &nbsp;